Understanding the Modulation Types Used in Computer Networks: A Coursera Guide

 PM is used in optical communication systems to achieve high data transmission rates and improve spectral efficiency.
 By encoding information in phase shifts, PM enables the transmission of multiple bits of data in each symbol, allowing for increased data throughput.

-READ : The Truth About Purdue Computer Science Acceptance Rate: What You Need to Know
+READ : This Computer is Being Serviced: Everything You Need to Know

 Frequency Modulation (FM)